 Alongside a strengthening of the scientific process, one of the keys to understanding the so-called "Scientific Revolution" is the application of new technologies to scientific practice.
 The 1600s in Europe witnessed the first serious scientific usage of the telescope and the microscope, expanding understandings of both the very large and the very small.
 Practical tools, such as those for navigation, surgery, etc. also saw marked increases in effectiveness.
 Explore the scientific revolution by examining the topics below:

-Check out the video below for a discussion of Galileo and some of his important publications that are held at CU Boulder's Special Collections.
+Check out the video below for a discussion of Galileo and some of his important publications that are held at CU Boulder's Rare Books Collection.

 Scientific journals, now the most popular form of scientific discourse, first appeared in the seventeenth century.
 The Philosophical Transactions of the Royal Society of London, which began in 1665, was the first of its kind in the English language.
 It published articles and letters from all types of scientific disciplines and often included images at the start of each issue.
 Take a look at some of these journals by following the link below: